 Demand (either in the form of orders agreed upon or the expected sales from historical data) is the main input of production planning.
 The production control is followed from the detailed plan formed.
 Forecasts or orders are used to start the rest of the PPC process.
 The errors brought into the system through forecast are carried through the rest of the PPC process and this in turn affects the system performance (Sanders 1996).
-Factors influencing the forecasting and the influence of forecast is often decided externally or is made by the subjective preference by the key person/persons (Makridakis 1996; Wacker & Sheu 2006).
+Factors influencing the forecasting and the influence of forecast on other PPC elements is to be investigated, because the choice of the forecast is often decided externally or is made by the subjective preference by the key person/persons (Makridakis 1996; Wacker & Sheu 2006).